cofx22/blog/posts/shadow-cljs-tests.md

 That makes running tests like this a good option for CI servers.

 If you prefer running tests in a headless browser instead of node, there's also a build target for [Karma](https://shadow-cljs.github.io/docs/UsersGuide.html#target-karma).
-As long as your test don't touch any code that uses browser-only APIs, running them in node is fine.
+As long as your test don't touch any code that uses browser-only APIs, I'd say that running them in node is fine.
 Tests like the following will fail when run with node, however:

 ```clojure